 What Does It Do?

-The most common use of milk thistle is to help your liver heal after you’ve mistreated it through overeating or drinking.
+The most common use of a milk thistle supplement is to help your liver heal after you’ve mistreated it through overeating or drinking.
 It may also help protect your liver from damage caused by anabolic steroid use.

 How does it protect your liver?

-Benefits for Acne
+Potential Benefits for Acne

 Benefits for Steroid Users